killer-r2d2/tschuttishop/README.md

 - The button on the product page is now immediately disabled after the product is added to the cart, indicating that the product has been successfully added to the cart.
 - Cards have been adjusted to show when a product is "Vintage" or "Sold".
 - The dashboard has been restructured and expanded with more information about the status of the sale/purchase.

+## Prisma
+- A key advantage of Prisma is that it eliminates the need for manually writing and executing SQL statements, accelerating development while enhancing security and type safety.